 Students will be assigned sites based on the sections they play in.
-This list is typically posted in the band room about a week out from the event.
+The list below details times/shifts for 2021:

 What do students wear?

-Students must wear their rehearsal T-shirts or a green SUMMERVILLE T-shirt.
+Students must wear green T-shirts or a SUMMERVILLE T-shirt.
 We are in public.
-They may wear bathing suits UNDER the rehearsal T-shirt or green, Summerville T-shirt, but we should have NO students shirtless or in bathing suits alone.
+They may wear bathing suits UNDER their green or , Summerville T-shirt, but we should have NO students shirtless or in bathing suits alone.

 What do Chaperones do?

 Our number one desire is to insure the SAFETY of our students.
 Keep kids OUT of the street.
 Make sure everyone is where he/she is supposed to be.
 Their parents think they are with us, so they must be with us.
 Remember: